Iwane Matsui: The "China expert", 1906–31

 Matsui had a lifelong interest in Chinese civilization.
 His father was a scholar of Chinese classics and Matsui studied the Chinese language during his military education.
-Matsui was a fervent admirer of the recently deceased Sei Arao (1858–1896), a "continental adventurer' (tairiku rōnin) and pan-Asianist army officer from his hometown who had served in China.
+Matsui was a fervent admirer of the recently deceased Sei Arao (1858–1896), a continental adventurer and pan-Asianist army officer from his hometown who had served in China.
 Arao believed that China and Japan, as the two strongest powers in Asia, had to forge a close trading and commercial partnership under Japanese hegemony to resist Western imperialism, an idea which Matsui incorporated into his own worldview.
 After graduating from the Army War College, Matsui immediately requested to be stationed in China.
 Only one other officer had made this request, since a posting in China was considered undesirable at the time.
 Matsui's stated ambition was to become "a second Sei Arao".

 At first the Army General Staff gave Matsui an assignment in France, but in 1907 he got his wish to go to China, where he worked as an aide to the military attaché and did intelligence work.
 Matsui worked in China between 1907 and 1911, and then again as resident officer in Shanghai between 1915 and 1919.
 In 1921 Matsui was posted to Siberia as a staff officer, but returned in 1922 to China where he served until 1924 as an advisor to Zhang Zuolin in the Chinese city of Harbin and did intelligence work for Japan's Kwantung Army.

 Due to his extensive experience in China Matsui became recognized as one of the most important of the Japanese Army's "China experts", and he was well known in the Army for his love of things Chinese and his hobby of writing Chinese poetry.
 His work took him throughout China, and he came to know many prominent Chinese soldiers and politicians.
 Matsui formed an especially warm friendship with Sun Yat-sen, the first president of the Republic of China.
-In 1907 when a young Chinese soldier named Chiang Kai-shek wanted to study abroad, Matsui helped him find a place to stay in Japan.
+In 1907 when a young Chiang Kai-shek (then a Chinese soldier) wanted to study abroad, Matsui helped him find a place to stay in Japan.